Exempt Assets for Residential Care Fees

 Certain types of capital and assets can potentially be disregarded indefinitely by the

-Local Authority in my residential care fees assessment.
+Local Authority in a residential care fees assessment.

 We can help you sort out the legal side of things quickly, easily and at low cost.